DaSpaceJesus/Woocommerce_webhook_telegram_bot/README.md

-# WooCommerce to Telegram Order Notifier
+# WooCommerce to Telegram Order Notifier Bot
 A simple yet powerful Python bot that instantly sends new WooCommerce order notifications to one or more Telegram chats.
 This project uses a Flask web server to listen for WooCommerce webhooks and the python-telegram-bot library to dispatch alerts.